How to apply

 Vetting: The Key Facts

 As part of your application for the university bursary, we’ll ask you to take part in Security Check (SC) vetting to meet our clearance requirements.
 Don’t worry, this is easy to complete.
-If you’re applying for the degree apprenticeship, we’ll ask you to undergo Developed Vetting (DV), which is a slightly more in-depth process to achieve the clearance you need to work at GCHQ.

 Throughout the process, the vetting team is committed to treating all candidates with respect, regardless of your ethnicity, gender identity, sexual orientation or any other characteristic.